e-younan/CxxReactNativeIMDGuide/README.md

 # react-native-image-metadata

-A library for extracting image metadata.
+A library for extracting PNG metadata in React Native, using C++ Turbo Native Modules.
+This repository is the outcome of my Medium Post, "Building a React Native C++ Turbo Native Module"

 ## Installation